-▶ Voltage▶ PWMPWM mode is recommended for a 3-pin fan/pump.▶ PWM mode is recommended for a 4-pin fan/pump.
+▶ Voltage▶ PWMPWM mode is recommended for a 3-pin fan.▶ PWM mode is recommended for a 4-pin fan.

-→ Fan/Pump Stop
+→ Fan Stop

-Enables or disables the fan/pump stop function.
+Enables or disables the fan stop function.
 You can set the temperature limit using the temperature curve.
-The fan or pump stops operation when the temperature is lower than the limit.
+The fan stops operation when the temperature is lower than the limit.
 (Default: Disabled)

-Temperature
+→ Temperature